DataDog/integrations-core/windows_service/README.md

     - wmiapsrv
 ```

-This example uses the `ALL` keyword to monitor all the services on the host.
-If any of the service names are set to `ALL` then the other patterns in the instance will be ignored.
+This example uses the `ALL` keyword to monitor all services on the host.
+If the `ALL` keyword is used, the other patterns in the instance are ignored.
 ```yaml
 instances:
   - services:
     - ALL
 ```

-The check uses case-insensitive [Python regular expressions][11] when matching the service names.
-If a service name includes special characters you must escape the special characters with a `\`.
+The check uses case-insensitive [Python regular expressions][11] when matching service names.
+If a service name includes special characters, you must escape the special characters with a `\`.
 For example, `MSSQL$CRMAWS` becomes  `MSSQL\$CRMAWS` and `Web Server (prod)` becomes `Web Server \(prod\)`.
-The service name pattern will match all service names that start with the pattern, for an exact match use the regular expression `^service$`.
+The service name pattern matches all service names that start with the pattern.
+For an exact match, use the regular expression `^service$`.

 Provide service names as they appear in the service name field, **NOT** the display name field.
 For example, configure the service name `datadogagent` **NOT** the display name `Datadog Agent`.